federated-learning-experiments/fl-text-models/final_research_report/README.md

 We suspect that while pretraining with Shakespeare is effective for the small network, using a model with increased capacity renders this prior information useless, as the nature of Shakespearean English is quite different from that of Stack Overflow.
 In this way we think that a dataset more similar to Stack Overlow may yield increased performance for full model pretraining.

 ### Comparison to "Adapative Federated Averaging" Stack Overflow Baseline
-Our pretraining experiments fixed the client sampling strategy and model architecure as described earlier, though to demonstrate robustness, we explore whether or not the successes we observe with pretraining, particularly using pretrained word embeddings with the Dimensionality Reduction Algorithm, will still hold with a different federated client sampling strategy and different model architecure.
+Our pretraining experiments fixed the client sample size and model architecure as described earlier, though to demonstrate robustness, we explore whether or not the successes we observe with pretraining, particularly using pretrained word embeddings with the Dimensionality Reduction Algorithm, will still hold with a different federated client sample size and model architecure.
 In [[10]](https://arxiv.org/pdf/2003.00295.pdf), Reddi et al. sample 50 clients per training round with a max of only 128 text samples instead of 5,000 as in our experiments.
 They also use an embedding dimension of size 96 with an LSTM layer of size 670, feeding to two dense layers of size 96 and 10,004 respectively.
-With this sampling strategy and model architecture, we compare randomly initialized word embeddings to our best performing pretrained word embeddings: GPT2 with dimensionality reduction as in [[8]](https://www.aclweb.org/anthology/W19-4328.pdf).
+With this approach we compare randomly initialized word embeddings to our best performing pretrained word embeddings: GPT2 with dimensionality reduction as in [[8]](https://www.aclweb.org/anthology/W19-4328.pdf).

 <img src="images/adptv_fed_opt_baseline_val_curves.png" alt="drawing" width=800/>